onesky/api-documentation-platform/README.md

 ## Classic API

 This is new Platform API and is not compatible with the [Classic API](http://developer.oneskyapp.com/api).
-This new API covered most of the endpoints of classic API with numerous of new endpoints added and will continue to develop in the future.
-On the other hand, the classic API will only have the minimum maintenance.
+This new API covers most of the endpoints of classic API with numerous of new endpoints added and will continue to be actively developed going forward.

 ## Resources